tyhopp/t-rss-reader/infra/README.md

 ## Authorization

-Authorization is implemented via the `T_RSS_READER_TOKEN` environment variable.
-You will need to create and [add the env var to the lambda function](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-config).
-Requests then pass the `authorization` header with this value.
+Authorization is implemented via the `T_RSS_READER_PASSWORD` environment variable.
+You will need to create and [add the env var both lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-config).

-Since this application is meant to be used by a single person and does not contain sensitive information, it's a fine enough solution.
+This application is meant to be used by one person, so there is only one password.

 ## Useful docs